 - Don't forget Hank's reaction to finding out that he's always had a brother.
 "A brother.
 I have a brother.
 I really wish we could've grown up together and hear people say, look out for those Hill brothers."

-- King of the Hill pulls these off with a fair amount of regularity.
-Usually, if the episode centers around Bill, you can expect one.
+- Usually, if the episode centers around Bill, you can expect one.
 Probably the most heartwarming one was the episode where, after a despondent Boomhauer has fallen in love with and been jilted by a female version of himself, Bill genuinely and kindly coaches him back to happiness.

 - Considering Boomhauer had earlier shoved Bill aside to put the moves on her (let's assume Bill had a shot at her at all), hell yeah.